Do’s and don’ts for a good user test

 But how?
 How do you find out all that stuff?

-Your Google Analytics and your heatmaps won’t help you now.
+Your Google Analytics and your heatmaps won’t help you with that

 And your own opinion?